-The antimicrobial ability of CS/Ag decorated Ti discs was investigated by fluorescence staining.
+The antimicrobial ability of CS/Ag-decorated Ti discs was investigated by fluorescence staining.
 Fig. 6 shows the CLSM images of adherent bacteria on the pristine and modified Ti discs after 7 days.
-The Ti discs were incubated in the culture media with repeated bacteria invasion every day.
+The Ti discs were incubated in the culture media with repeated bacterial invasion every day.
 The fluorescence microscopy images of CLSM showed more dead S. aureus cells on the surfaces of the CS/Ag samples with red color.
-In addition, the viable bacteria with green color were observed on the surfaces of pristine Ti and PTL-primed Ti.
-In significant contrast, nearly no viable bacterial cells could be found on the CS/Ag modified Ti surfaces.
+In addition, viable bacteria with green color were observed on the surfaces of pristine Ti and PTL-primed Ti.
+In significant contrast, nearly no viable bacterial cells could be found on the CS/Ag-modified Ti surfaces.

-The antibacterial rates of samples against planktonic bacteria in the medium (Rp) and adherent bacteria on the surfaces of samples (Ra) for 14 days were respectively evaluated, as shown in Figs. 7 and 8.
-The CS/Ag samples showed significantly higher Rp values of about 100% than pristine Ti during the first 4 days.
-At the 5th day, the Rp values of the CS/Ag samples decreased gradually and those of CS/Ag10 samples diminished more quickly.
-After 7 days, the Rp values of CS/Ag samples especially CS/Ag100 samples were statistically significantly higher than those of pristine Ti samples.
-The modified Ti surfaces incorporated with silver were effective in preventing bacteria colonization on the Ti discs for 14 days as illustrated by Fig. 8.
-The most of CS/Ag samples showed Ra values of 100% without significant decrease during 7 days.
-However, the CS/Ag10 samples revealed a relatively sharp decrease after 14 days reaching a value of about 65%.
-The other three CS/Ag groups still showed Ra values of about 90% after 14 days.
+The antibacterial activity rates of samples against planktonic bacteria in the medium (Rp) and adherent bacteria on the surfaces of samples (Ra) over 14 days were evaluated, as shown in Figs. 7 and 8, respectively.
+The CS/Ag samples showed Rp values of approximately 100%, significantly higher than pristine Ti during the first 4 days.
+At the 5th day, the Rp values of the CS/Ag samples decreased gradually, and those of the CS/Ag10 samples diminished more rapidly.
+After 7 days, the Rp values of the CS/Ag samples, particularly the CS/Ag100 samples, were significantly higher than those of pristine Ti samples.
+The modified Ti surfaces with silver incorporated were effective in preventing bacterial colonization on the Ti discs for 14 days as illustrated by Fig. 8.
+Most of the CS/Ag samples showed Ra values of 100% without a significant decrease over 7 days.
+However, the CS/Ag10 samples exhibited a relatively sharp decrease after 14 days, reaching a value of approximately 65%.
+The other three CS/Ag groups still showed Ra values of approximately 90% after 14 days.

 3.4.
 Cytotoxicity

 The cytotoxicity results indicated by the LDH activity in the supernatants after 1 and 4 days of incubation are compared in Fig. 9.
-After the first day, neither the Ti-PTL nor CS/Ag samples showed obvious enhancement in the LDH activity.
-After culturing for 4 days, CS/Ag20 and CS/Ag50 samples exhibited slightly higher LDH activity than pristine Ti, Ti-PTL and CS/Ag10, but the difference was statistically insignificant.
-However, higher LDH activity was observed from CS/Ag100 sample.
-CS/Ag samples exhibit cytotoxicity with the increase of the amount of incorporated Ag.
+After the first day, neither the Ti-PTL nor the CS/Ag samples showed an obvious enhancement in LDH activity.
+After culturing for 4 days, the CS/Ag20 and CS/Ag50 samples exhibited slightly higher LDH activity than pristine Ti, Ti-PTL and CS/Ag10, but the difference was statistically insignificant.
+However, higher LDH activity was observed in the CS/Ag100 sample.
+The CS/Ag samples exhibited cytotoxicity with the increase in the amount of incorporated Ag.

 3.5.
 Cell viability

-The cell viability of each sample was evaluated by Cell Counting Kit 8 (CCK-8).
-As shown at Fig. 10, CS/Ag20, CS/Ag50, CS/Ag100 samples show statistical differences without CS/Ag10 group.
-Moreover, CS/Ag100 samples exhibit significantly lower cell viability than others.
+The cell viability of each sample was evaluated by a Cell Counting Kit 8 (CCK-8).
+As shown in Fig. 10, the CS/Ag20, CS/Ag50, and CS/Ag100 samples show significant differences without the CS/Ag10 group.
+Moreover, CS/Ag100 samples exhibited significantly lower cell viability than the other samples.

 3.6.
 Alkaline phosphatase activity

 The ALP activity assay after 7 days of culturing is shown in Fig. 11.
-Compared with the pristine Ti, the modified Ti discs incorporated with Ag had decreased ALP activity especially the CS/Ag100 samples which exhibited dramatically lower ALP activity (20-35%).
+Compared with pristine Ti, the modified Ti discs with Ag incorporated had decreased ALP activity, particularly the CS/Ag100 samples, which exhibited dramatically lower ALP activity (20-35%).

 4. Discussion